faizansaghir/objectOrientedProgrammingAndDesignPatterns/Readme.md

     *In the example code, we can see that `ControllerBad` may change if validation logic changes, or storage logic changes.
     The `ControllerGood` does not hold validation or storage logic inside it thus it is less likely to be affected*
+2. **Open-Close Principle**
+    Software entities (classes, modules, methods etc.) should be open for extension, but closed for modification.
+    Open for extension means that a child class can inherit base class and can override existing behavior.
+    Closed for modification means that the base class should not be modified once it has been written.
+    It states that one should have a solid base class that contains all functionality and fields that will not change.
+    - *In the code example, `Subscriber` is the base class that is closed for modification, and it contains only parts which will not be changed.*
+    - *The `calculateBill()` method is what is open for extension, any child class extending `Subscriber` will modify this method, this keeps the base class unchanged while it is still open for extension.* git